atotic/gesturion/README.md

   // @returns null, or newState if desired. handleEvent(event);
 }
-## Renaming library
+## IDEAS
-- js-gestures describes it, but a bit too generic.
+- js-gestures describes it, but a bit too generic. able-gestures (has a11y angle in the name) gesturability
-- i'd like to introduce a11y into the name. able-gestures?
-Ideas:
-1. able-gestures (has a11y angle in the name)

-## Code structure:
-modules vs plain javascript?
+Also, if ever doing a video, introduce some fun hand gestures: middle finger, etc

 ## Brainstorming

 Initial idea: Accessibility as [Gesture Toolbox](https://docs.google.com/document/d/1-ptDjG1yDTsGYcRsG-raieqpq8seACmtMMUb5gFLisQ/edit#heading=h.g739nyt99zt6)